liferay/liferay-docs/develop/tutorials/articles/330-servlets/02-servlet-filters.markdown

 # Servlet Filters [](id=servlet-filters)

-There are all kinds of things you can do when users hit your site's URLs.
-Servlet filters let you preprocess requests on their way to the server and post process responses on their way back to the client browser.
-Descriptors let you use patterns to map the filters to site URLs.
-When users send requests to these URLs, your filters can process them however you want: audit, log, convert, forward, and more.
+Servlet filters can both pre-process requests as they arrive and post-process responses before they go to the client browser.
+You can use patterns in descriptors to map the filters to URLs.
+When requests arrive at these URLs, your filters process them.
 Servlet Filter Hook plugins let you deploy and undeploy filters without modifying the Liferay web application.
-Creating and deploying a Servlet Filter Hook is straightforward:
+Here are the steps for creating and deploying a servlet filter:

 1. [Create a Servlet Filter class](#step-1-create-a-servlet-filter-class)